Question Answering Can Be Used to Make the Knowledge Graph Bigger

 An [Is A] edge or link tells us that the graph represents the information “The Entity X Is Type Y.”

 An entity node may be connected to an entity type node.
 So [George Washington] may also be connected to entity type node [Person] and entity type node [Military Commander].
 An entity type node [City] could be connected to entity nodes [New York City] and [San Francisco].

 A schema defines the relationship between an entity-type node and its properties.

 Google’s adaptation to filling in their knowledge base involves using the web as a database of information and attempting to use a mix of both knowledge base and search query results to try to fill in information that might be missing or wrong in the knowledge base.

 Google does keep track of different queries and refers to their accumulated knowledge about a query space as a Query Record.

-Approaches like the one described in this patent aren’t the only ones that Google is following to make their Knowledge Graph more complete, but I expect to see more patents and paper from Google that describe those.
+Like the one described in this patent, approaches aren’t the only ones that Google is following to make their Knowledge Graph more complete, but I expect to see more patents and papers from Google that describe those.